nyu-software-engineering/full-mern-stack-web-app/README.md

 1. Navigate into the `front-end` directory
 1. Run `npm install` to install all dependencies listed in the `package.json` file.
-1. Run `npm start` to launch the React.js server
+1. Run `npm run dev` to launch the React.js development web server

 ### Visit the web app in your web browser